aiherder78/mltrainer-exchange/README.md

 Next, edit these lines in server.js to your own email & domain:
 ----------------
 if (!/^(www\.)?metaquest\.org$/.test(opts.domains)) {     <-- change this regex to test for your own domain:
      There's a \ before every '.' in your domain.
 The $/. marks the end of the regular expression.
+The /^ is the start of it.
+     The "www." is marked as optional (that's what the parenthesis followed by ? does).

 , email: 'aiherder@gmail.com'    <--- change to your own email